minzhuogoogle/baremetalcluster/README.md

 #### Sample 4: create 8 BM clusters in the same network
 ./mbmc-deployer.sh 1.6.1 8 0

+### Cleanup
+The script has a hidden option to clear all resources used for Bare Metal cluster.
+#### Usage
+* ./mbmc-deployer.sh delete : delete all resource with prefix as "abm-"
+* ./mbmc-deployer.sh delete [string]: delete all resource with [string] in the name.

 ### Note

 * By default, region is set to \"us-central1\", zone is set to \"us-central1-c\".